I’m switching to PC after 27 years of Mac.

 Their prices are ridiculous

-- Mac retail prices are overpriced by a significant margin, more than they ever were.
+- Mac retail prices are overpriced by a significant margin, more than they ever were in previous years.

 - The components Apple chooses to put in their machine do not make sense for my needs, I would end up paying Apple prices for parts that I wouldn’t choose myself.